Edmondsley

 Edmondsley is a small village in County Durham, England.
 It is situated a few miles south-west of Chester-le-Street, near the villages of Craghead and Sacriston.

 Coal mining once provided the village's main source of employment, but the last mines in the area had closed by the mid-1980s.

 Edmondsley has one primary school and a post office.
 There was also a public house, the Fleece, but this closed in 2007.

+Etymology

+The name Edmondsley is first recorded in c.
+1190 in the form Edemannesleye.
+It appears to have come from the Old English Eadmund or *Eadmann + leah ("Edmund's clearing").